sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 * providing the SCM and Project URLs to the source code and homepage of the library.

-*Note:* After creating you Sonatype account (on their JIRA) you can login using the same credentials to the [Nexus Repository Manager][sonatype-nexus] which is not required to be used in this guide, but can be used later to check on the published artifacts.
+*Note:* After creating you Sonatype account (on their JIRA) you can log in using the same credentials to the [Nexus Repository Manager][sonatype-nexus] which is not required to be used in this guide, but can be used later to check on the published artifacts.